 Surprisingly no. We lucked out with this trip.
 Our landlord asked if they could pay us to vacate our apartment in San Francisco and we happily accepted.
-We used this money to take our trip!
+We used this money to take our round the world trip!

 Do you have any regrets regarding how you budgeted this trip?
 Would you do things differently next time?